City-of-Helsinki/haitaton-backend/README.md

 ## Authentication

-Authentication is done by calling Helsinki Profiili's userinfo-url with the Bearer-token.
+Authentication is handled by Spring Boot's default configuration.
+It defaults to the Authentication code with PKCE flow Profiili Keycloak uses as well.
+The access token's signature, issuer and audience are checked and the subject is read from the token.

 ## GDPR API